Canada-Japan Economic Partnership Agreement (CJEPA)

 Canada-Japan relations are underpinned by political, economic and cultural ties which are bolstered by common values and mutual positive perceptions.
 Today, Canada and Japan are partners in numerous international groups and organizations including the G8, G20, APEC, the ASEAN Regional Forum, and the OECD.
 Both Canada and Japan are strongly committed to ensuring continued economic vitality, cooperative political relations, and development in the Asia-Pacific region.

 Trade and economic relations between Canada and Japan have been steadily expanding.
-With a gross domestic product of $6.0 trillion (2012), Japan is the world's third largest national economy and one of Canada's most important economic and commercial partners.
+With a gross domestic product of almost 5.1 trillion (2013), Japan is the world's third largest national economy and one of Canada's most important economic and commercial partners.

 Japan is by far Canada's largest bilateral foreign direct investment (FDI) partner in Asia.
-Japan's FDI in Canada totalled $12.8 billion in 2011, coming from approximately 330 Japanese subsidiaries and affiliate companies operating in Canada and employing tens of thousands of Canadians.
-Canadian investment in Japan is also significant and diverse with about 90 companies that have a permanent Japanese presence, primarily in the automotive, ICT, financial services, and forestry sectors.
-The stock of Canadian direct investment in Japan in 2011 increased to $8.4 billion.
+Japan's FDI in Canada totalled $17.3 billion in 2013, coming from approximately 330 Japanese subsidiaries and affiliate companies operating in Canada and employing tens of thousands of Canadians.
+Canadian investment in Japan is also significant and diverse with over 100 companies active primarily in the automotive, ICT, financial services, and forestry sectors.
+The stock of Canadian direct investment in Japan in 2013 totalled almost $4.7 billion.

 Canada and Japan are engaged in trade negotiations through the bilateral EPA negotiations and our participation in the Trans-Pacific Partnership (TPP).
 Canada and Japan view working together in the TPP to enhance greater cooperation in the Asia-Pacific region, and working together bilaterally on our EPA, as mutually supportive efforts, with the CJEPA negotiations providing the opportunity to tailor outcomes to the needs of the bilateral relationship.